Yebbenbe/OfficeDocs-SharePoint/migration/mm-whats-new.md

 - **Reinstall recommended message.** A "Reinstall recommended" message displays detailed information as to why it is needed.

 - **Cross-geo site fix.**  If the destination cross-geo site didn't exist, the migration would fail.
-This has been fixed.
+This issue has been fixed.
 - **Agent service and Agent app on same computer upgrader issue fix.**  When the agent app and agent service were both installed on the same computer, the upgrader would always start the agent app after the agent service was updated.
 Fixed.
 - **Agent service and Agent app on same computer file share fix.** When the agent service and the agent app were installed on the same computer, file share migration tasks would fail.
 Fixed.
 - **Selected task reports deprecated.** Several task reports are deprecated, including the *performance recommendation.csv* report, as they contained inaccurate or unnecessary information.
 Users should use the customer-facing dashboard in Migration Manager for performance analysis and improvement recommendations.